Aliases for NBN Gene

 GeneCards Summary for NBN Gene

 NBN (Nibrin) is a Protein Coding gene.
-Diseases associated with NBN include nijmegen breakage syndrome and breast-ovarian cancer, familial, 1.
-Among its related pathways are ERK Signaling and Cell Cycle, Mitotic.
+Diseases associated with NBN include nijmegen breakage syndrome and aplastic anemia.
+Among its related pathways are Gene Expression and Cellular Senescence.
 GO annotations related to this gene include transcription factor binding and damaged DNA binding.

 UniProtKB/Swiss-Prot for NBN Gene